-Cannabis has been cultivated as an agricultural crop for over 10,000 years and used as medicine for over 4000 years.
-A PubMed search for cannabis finds over 15,000 research papers!
+Cannabis has been cultivated as an agricultural crop for over 10,000 years and used to support human wellness for over 4000 years.
+A PubMed search for cannabis finds over 15,000 research papers! (see here on PubMed)

-Cannabis contains dozens of compounds called cannabinoids, two of the most dominant are Tetrahydrocannabinol type compounds (THC delta 9, THCVA, THCA etc) and Cannabidiol type compounds (CBD, CBG, CBN, CBC, CBDA etc), as well as other active compounds like terpenes (beta caryophyllene, limonene and pinene to name a few) and flavonoids that are plant based antioxidants.
+Of the vast number of phytocannabinoids produced in the cannabis plants - two of the most dominant are Tetrahydrocannabinol (THC) type compounds (THC delta 9, THCVA, THCA etc) and Cannabidiol (CBD) type compounds (CBD, CBG, CBN, CBC, CBDA etc), as well as other active compounds like terpenes (beta caryophyllene, limonene and pinene to name a few) and flavonoids that are plant based antioxidants.
 Full spectrum hemp oil products can have a variety of CBD type compounds, terpenes and flavonoids (again zero to negligible THC so no 'high' or 'stone' effect).